instana/nodejs/CONTRIBUTING.md

 you simply need to wait five minutes before trying again.
 In case some packages have already been published and others have not, refer the advice about `lerna publish from-package` in the previous section.

+## Dependencies

+Add common dev dependencies to the root.
+Add package related dev dependencies to the package.

+There is a known lerna bug (https://github.com/lerna/lerna/issues/3029), which won't get fixed, because Lerna support is dead.
+If you run into it, try to workaround by keeping minimum a non local dependency in the package.